Joseph Stalin: In the Soviet Union and post-Soviet states

 Shortly after his death, the Soviet Union went through a period of de-Stalinisation.
 Malenkov denounced the Stalin personality cult, and the cult was subsequently criticised in Pravda.
 In 1956, Khrushchev gave his "Secret Speech", titled "On the Cult of Personality and Its Consequences", to a closed session of the Party's 20th Congress.
 There, Khrushchev denounced Stalin for both his mass repression and his personality cult.
 He repeated these denunciations at the 22nd Party Congress in October 1962.
 In October 1961, Stalin's body was removed from the mausoleum and buried in the Kremlin Wall Necropolis, the location marked by a bust.
 Stalingrad was renamed Volgograd that year.

 Khrushchev's de-Stalinisation process ended when he was replaced as leader by Leonid Brezhnev in 1964; the latter introduced a level of re-Stalinisation within the Soviet Union.
 In 1969 and again in 1979, plans were proposed for a full rehabilitation of Stalin's legacy but on both occasions were halted due to fears of damaging the USSR's public image.
 Mikhail Gorbachev saw the total denunciation of Stalin as necessary for the regeneration of Soviet society.

 After the fall of the Soviet Union in 1991, Boris Yeltsin continued Gorbachev's denunciation of Stalin but added to it a denunciation of Lenin.
 His successor Vladimir Putin did not seek to rehabilitate Stalin but emphasised the celebration of Soviet achievements under Stalin's leadership rather than the Stalinist repressions.
 In October 2017, Putin opened the Wall of Grief, a memorial to the victims of Stalin's repressions, in Moscow.
-In recent years, especially following the Russian invasion of Ukraine, the government and general public of Russia has been accused of rehabilitating Stalin.
+Following the 2022 Russian invasion of Ukraine, the government and general public of Russia has been accused of rehabilitating Stalin.
 In May 2025, Russian authorities re-added a statue of Stalin at the Taganskaya metro station after the original was removed in 1966 as part of the 90th anniversary of the opening of the metro.
 In July, the Communist Party of the Russian Federation described Khrushchev's 1956 speech denouncing Stalin's cult of personality as a "mistake" and "politically biased", further urging Putin to restore "Stalingrad" as the official name of the Russian city of Volgograd.

 Admiration for Stalin has remained consistently widespread in Georgia, although Georgian attitudes have been very divided.
 A number of Georgians resent criticism of Stalin, the most famous figure from their nation's modern history.

+Additionally, Stalin is venerated as a folk saint by some in the Russian Orthodox Church.